-Children who are allergic to mould may experience sneezing, runny noses, itchy eyes, wheezing, and coughing due to health sensitivity.
-Black mould exposure can cause irritant reactions, including skin rashes, eye rashes, or headaches in health-sensitive children.
+Children who are allergic to mould and have allergic reactions to toxic mould may experience sneezing, runny noses, itchy eyes, wheezing, and coughing due to health sensitivity.
+Black mould exposure can cause irritant reactions, including skin irritation rashes, itchy skin, eye rashes, skin rash, or headaches in health-sensitive children.

 Asthma is a respiratory disease in which the airways in the lungs become inflamed.
 Wheezing, coughing, chest tightness, and shortness of breath are all examples of asthmatic symptoms of mould exposure.